Vicia0/AI_Summative_FaceRecognition/README.md

 Link to the explanatory video:

-Link to the Deployed app:
+Link to the Deployed app:https://ai-summative-face-recognition.herokuapp.com/

-Link to the hosted app: